Wednesday, April 16, 2025

 What is Checkov? | How to install Checkov on Linux Ubuntu to scan Terraform Code for finding security issues?

-Checkov is a static code analysis tool designed to scan Infrastructure as Code (IaC) files and identify potential security and compliance misconfigurations.
+Checkov is an open source, static code analysis tool designed to scan Infrastructure as Code (IaC) files and identify potential security and compliance misconfigurations.

 Supported IaC types: